Jesly-Joji/Money-Laundering-Classification/README.md

 DATASET:<br>
 EDA https://www.kaggle.com/code/jeslyjoji/eda-money-laundering-check-on-ibm-transactions <br>
 CODE<br>

+Models trained on imbalanced datasets tend to focus on predicting the majority class well, often neglecting the minority class.
+It becomes biased
 The Dataset is not balanced hence needs to be handled.
 Used Undersampling technique as the dataset is huge<br>